-3.4.2 Test-Applications
+3.4.2 Example Applications

-The research tasks identified in Section 2 above are framed below in terms of the 'tough case', i.e. reducing barriers to information access and use when the properties of the problem themselves are changing as a function of unfolding conflicts and contentions, and when the demands for information change in the course of the contentions.
-The research design includes three sets of test applications selected because of their known and powerful impediment to national security analysis.
+Our focus is on the 'tough cases', i.e. reducing barriers to information access and use when the properties of the problem themselves are changing as a function of unfolding conflicts and contentions, and when the demands for information change in the course of the contentions.
+This includes three sets of applications selected because of their known and powerful impediment to national security analysis.
 (Each of these context-problems has some similarities with the Balkans example earlier, but each highlights added complexities).

-(1) Shifts in Spacial Configuration - e.g. the territorial boundaries problem.
+(1) Shifts in Spatial Configuration - e.g. the territorial boundaries problem.
 As any student of international relations knows, the dissolution of the Soviet Union is a major, but far from unique reconfiguration of territorial boundaries.
 Several data bases seek to capture these changes, and below we refer to one such example with cases spanning well over one century (1816-1996).